Moeed-Chughtai/google-calendar-events/README.md

 # Google Calendar Event Fetcher

-This script fetches events from all your Google Calendars for the next 7 days (including today) and formats them into a structured JSON file.
+This script fetches events from all your Google Calendars for a configurable number of days (including today) and formats them into a structured JSON file.

 ## Setup Instructions